rogerbf/call-tree/README.md

 ## `omit(value, object)`

-Creates an object with the specified value omitted.
+Returns a partial copy of object excluding value.
 Assuming value has a single leaf node of type function.

 ```javascript
 import { omit } from "call-tree"